What Is Lean Manufacturing?

 A Lean manufacturing company is never content to rest on its laurels, it’s always on a path of continuous improvement.
 Kaizen, as this approach is called, is the philosophy of ensuring that through small, continuous, positive changes a company improves.
 Daily standups, retrospectives, and tools such as Poka-Yoke are some of the ways in which a Lean enterprise continues to advance.

 What does Lean manufacturing mean for a company?

 When a company adopts Lean manufacturing, the experience of its staff, suppliers, and customers changes completely.
 That is mostly due to Lean companies working in direct opposition to the previously used, more traditional manufacturing principles.

 Traditional manufacturing bases the production of its goods on manual, machine, or a combination of labor.
 While goods are being produced, they are seen as work in progress (WIP) and are typically accounted for on the company’s balance sheet.
 This principle supports mass production - doing a lot of work in bulk, and then trying to forecast sales.
-Now, Lean manufacturing operates on the rule that a company will deliver work only on a customer’s requests, and therefore it doesn’t perceive WIP as an asset, but rather as an expense that needs to be limited.
+Now, Lean manufacturing operates on the rule that a company will deliver work only on a customer’s requests (e.g. brand new cars are only produced for the dealer after the customer has placed their order), and therefore WIP isn’t perceived as an asset, but rather as an expense that needs to be limited.
 This, in turn, impacts the Lean company’s accounting, marketing, and sale processes.